 - they must be able to be enforced.
 Teens pick up on everything and the first time a parent doles out a punishment and doesn’t carry it through, it will never be forgotten.
 Never create a consequence that you can’t enforce – this is why grounding is one of the most problematic punishments for many parents, particularly when you start talking about grounding for extended periods of time.
 Do you really want a screaming match every Saturday night for a period of weeks or months?
 Once again, trying to take a phone or other electronic device off your teen for an extended period of time is just going to make your life a living hell and, as most parents tell me, they usually end up giving in fairly soon and hand it back – what’s the point?
 Give your child a punishment that can’t realistically be carried out and you weaken any future rules you may try to put into place – they’re simply not going to believe that you will follow-through the next time

-Of course, there will be always be situations that are so out of character that rules in that area have not even been considered and so it is then that consequences are going to have to be worked out after the event.
-Once again, the key here is to never develop and discuss punishments in anger – you may feel the need to scream and shout but it is important to try to keep calm and wait until tempers are a little cooler.
-Also, always remember that you are the adult here and if you believe the consequence you did dole out in anger was inappropriate, be ‘big enough’ to sit down with your teen and look at the punishment again, still making it clear that what they had done was wrong but also acknowledge that there is always room for renegotiation in a caring and loving family.
+Of course, there’ll always be situations that are so out of character that you haven’t even considered rules in that area, as a result consequences are going to have to be worked out after the event.
+Once again, the key here is to never develop and discuss punishments in anger – you may feel the need to scream and shout but it’s important to try to keep calm and wait until tempers are a little cooler.
+Also, always remember that you’re the adult here and if you believe the consequence you did dole out in anger was inappropriate, be ‘big enough’ to accept you made a mistake.
+Sit down with your teen and look at the punishment again, still making it clear that what they’d done was wrong but also acknowledge that there’s always room for renegotiation in a caring and loving family.